RusticiSoftware/launch/lms_lrs.md

 the path to the protected resource based on the content endpoint, and the relative path of the protected resource within the Tin Can package.

-For example, in the Golf Example Tin Can package, there is a resource ‘Etiquette/distracting.jpg’.
+For example, in the Golf Example TinCan package, there is a resource ‘Etiquette/distracting.jpg’.
 If the content endpoint is: https://example.com/TCAPI/content/, then the following path would be built to access this protected resource, and the specified content_token is added to that URL.
 It should